aurelkurtula/Texty/data/About Electron.md

-Electron is an open source library developed by GitHub for building cross-platform desktop applications with HTML, CSS, and JavaScript.
-Electron accomplishes this by combining Chromium and Node.js into a single runtime and apps can be packaged for Mac, Windows, and Linux.
+<div><span style="font-size: 1.5rem; color: var(--text-color); font-family: -apple-system, BlinkMacSystemFont, &quot;Segoe UI&quot;, Roboto, Oxygen, Ubuntu, Cantarell, &quot;Open Sans&quot;, &quot;Helvetica Neue&quot;, sans-serif;">a d</span></div><div><span style="font-size: 1.5rem; color: var(--text-color); font-family: -apple-system, BlinkMacSystemFont, &quot;Segoe UI&quot;, Roboto, Oxygen, Ubuntu, Cantarell, &quot;Open Sans&quot;, &quot;Helvetica Neue&quot;, sans-serif;">Electron is an open source library developed by GitHub for building cross-platform desktop applications with HTML, CSS, and JavaScript.
+Electron accomplishes this by combining Chromium and Node.js into a single runtime and apps can be packaged for Mac, Windows, and Linux.</span><br></div>
 Electron began in 2013 as the framework on which Atom, GitHub's hackable text editor, would be built.
 The two were open sourced in the Spring of 2014.

 It has since become a popular tool used by open source developers, startups, and established companies.
 See who is building on Electron.